 Your headline follows you everywhere.

-Every time you comment on a post, your headline appears right below your name.
+Every time you comment on a post, your headline sits right below your name.
 Every time you show up in search results, your headline is the first thing a prospect reads.
-Every time you send a connection request, your headline does the talking before you get the chance to.
+Every time you send a connection request, your headline does the talking before you get a chance to.

-LinkedIn gives you 220 characters for your headline.
+LinkedIn gives you 220 characters.
 Most people use fewer than 80.
-They write their job title, maybe their company name, and call it done.
-That means every impression they make on the platform is carried by a line that says almost nothing about the value they bring.
+They drop in their job title, maybe their company name, and call it done.
+Which means every impression they make on the platform is carried by a line that says almost nothing about the value they bring.

-Your headline is not a label.
-It is a pitch that runs 24 hours a day, seven days a week, whether you are online or not.
+Your headline isn't a label.
+It's a pitch running 24 hours a day, seven days a week, whether you're online or not.

-"Your headline is not your job title.
-It is the one line that decides whether someone clicks or scrolls past."
+"Your headline isn't your job title.
+It's the one line that decides whether somebody clicks, or scrolls past."

 Why the headline matters more than you think.

-It appears in search results before anyone visits your profile.
-It appears below your name in every comment you leave.
-It appears in connection requests, in "People Also Viewed" sidebars, and in every notification you trigger.
-If someone sees your name on LinkedIn, they see your headline.
-There is no escaping it.
+It shows up in search results before anyone has visited your profile.
+It sits under your name on every comment you leave.
+It travels with every connection request, every "People Also Viewed" sidebar, every notification you trigger.
+If somebody sees your name on LinkedIn, they see your headline.
+There's no escaping it.

-That means your headline is working for you or against you hundreds of times a day.
-A weak headline does not just fail to attract attention.
-It actively tells prospects that you are not worth clicking on.
+Which means your headline is working for you, or against you, hundreds of times a day.
+A weak one doesn't just fail to pull attention.
+It tells prospects you aren't worth clicking on.

 "A headline that says 'Sales Manager at Company X' tells the reader nothing about why they should care."